WHO WE ARE

-Machuca Tile is a family-owned cement tile manufacturing company, tracing its beginnings to as far back as 1903.
+For over 120 years, Machuca Tile has been the pioneer of handmade cement tiles in the Philippines.
+We are a family-owned cement tile manufacturing company, tracing its beginnings to as far back as 1903.
+Through the years, we’ve gathered a record of the company’s origins and its journey to the present day.
 Today, the company is managed by the Machuca family’s 4th generation, humbly growing and nurturing the name that Filipinos have come to associate with high-quality decorative cement tiles.

 In the 1914 Catalog, Machuca assumes sole proprietorship of the tile company, which by this time was known as Machuca and Company (J. Machuca y Compania).
 Barretto died in 1905, and there is evidence that Machuca at this time did not immediately replace him in their partnership.
 This is reinforced by the 1914 Catalog informing the public that it no longer goes by the name Barretto, Machuca y Compania.

 In response to a growing number of local tile companies in the 20th century, Machuca’s expertise expands from manufacturing tiles into production and laying of artificial stones, and manufacturing of cement sewers and pipes.
 Machuca even entered constructing fountains and mausoleums, such as the Limjap Mausoleum in Manila (1918), and the Arroyo Fountain in Iloilo (1927).
 Consulting American records, it is evident that two companies dominated the tile industry through the 1920s.